 Group and pair activities can be resorted to when desired, but many useful language activities can be carried out individually.
 In general, teachers should encourage students to interact actively with texts and with each other.
 Oral activity (group discussion, etc.) should be encouraged.

 Students need not have to worry about the Exam syllabus.
-As we have provided about CBSE Class XI English Core Exam Syllabus 2018 in this article.
+As we have provided about CBSE Class XI English Core Exam Syllabus 2024 in this article.
 Once, check it and immediately start the preparation.
-Also, keep following us for such Updates and Do not forget to share about this article with your friends.
-So that, they may also know about CBSE Class 11 English Core Syllabus 2019-20 – Language Paper and they may also start preparing for the Exams.
-The curriculum for March 2019 exams is designed by CBSE, New Delhi as per NCERT textbooks for the session 2019-20.
+Also, keep following us for such Updates, and Do not forget to share this article with your friends.
+So that, they may also know about CBSE Class 11 English Core Syllabus 2024 – Language Paper, and they may also start preparing for the Exams.
+The curriculum for March 2019 exams is designed by CBSE, New Delhi as per NCERT textbooks for sessions 2020-21.